 RHRLI has a permanent solution to hair loss we want you to know about.
 It’s called the ARTAS® System and it’s a minimally invasive hair transplant procedure that uses robotic technology to give you a new healthy head of hair.
 Unlike other hair transplants, there are no scalpels or sutures involved in our procedure.
 RHRLI will consult with you about your hair loss and because we want patients to have as much knowledge as they can about hair loss, we hope that you found this information about the relationship between hair loss and autoimmune disease to be useful.

 No matter what may be causing your hair loss, you should come into RHRLI.
-If your condition is permanent, we can use ARTAS® and its robotic arm to find healthy donor hairs and transfer them to where they’re needed.
+If your condition is permanent, we can use ARTAS® hair transplant system and its robotic arm to find healthy donor hairs and transfer them to where they’re needed.
 The robotic precision of ARTAS® will give you the healthiest hair you can find.
 Contact us today.